Cutting kirigami-style slits in stretchy films could make for bandages, heat pads, and wearable electronics that adhere to flexible surfaces.

 The researchers attached the “kirigami film” to a volunteer’s knee and found that each time she bent her knee, the film’s slits opened at the center, in the region of the knee with the most pronounced bending, while the slits at the edges remained closed, allowing the film to remain bonded to the skin.
 The kirigami cuts give the film not only stretch, but also better grip: The cuts that open release tension that would otherwise cause the entire film to peel away from the skin.

-To demonstrate potential applications, the group fabricated a kirigami-patterned adhesive bandage, as well as a heat pad consisting of a kirigami film threaded with heating wires.
+To demonstrate potential applications, the group fabricated a kirigami-patterned adhesive bandage, as well as a heating pad consisting of a kirigami film threaded with heating wires.
 With the application of a 3-volt power supply, the pad maintains a steady temperature of 100 degrees Fahrenheit.
 The group has also engineered a wearable electronic film outfitted with light-emitting diodes.
 All three films can function and stick to the skin, even after 100 knee bends.

 Ruike Zhao, a postdoc in MIT’s Department of Mechanical Engineering, says kirigami-patterned adhesives may enable a whole swath of products, from everyday medical bandages to wearable and soft electronics.